Ivoriel/Material_Donation_Charity/readme.md

 or don't have the permissions required to enter certain areas of the portal.
 For proper supervision pages with lists of users and institutions will be created with extended control options.

 Dedicated donation editing and control pages will be created for the users as well as the institution users.
+Control over customization f elements of the donation form might be granted to the institution users.